 The Lady Rebels fell to the No. 4-nationally Bruins 6-0 in the semifinals of the Class AAA state tournament Thursday afternoon.

-Brentwood (16-0) scored five of those goals after half but none of them came as a result of playing the type of attractive, possession-based soccer it and Maryville (18-4-3) have thrived on all season.
+Brentwood (16-0) scored five of those goals after halftime, but none of them came as a result of playing the type of attractive, possession-based soccer it and Maryville (18-4-3) have thrived on all season.

 The conditions made it so the players couldn’t run or stop without slipping or falling.
 At one point in the first half, one player subbed out and said to her coach, ‘It’s so hard to run.’